LJP725/certnet-control-sim-main/README.md

 # CertNet Control Simulation Release

-This repository provides a MATLAB evaluation package for the accompanying manuscript:
+This repository provides a MATLAB evaluation package for the accompanying paper:

 **Provably Constraint-Feasible Low-Latency Control via Feasibility–Performance Decoupling**

-The manuscript is currently under review.
 This repository is provided to support reproducibility of the reported experiments.

 ## Key Message